Baagsma/PBQA/examples/README.md

 When the number of components in a query is only one for either the user or the LLM, their respective message consists of only that component.
 If there are multiple components, the message is formatted into a json object.

 The `n_examples` parameter is used to specify the number of examples that are provided to the LLM in addition to the base examples.
 The examples are always ordered by semantic similarity to the input query, with the most relevant example being the last one.
 Additional keyword arguments can be passed to the `llm.ask()` method to further [filter](#filtering) the examples.

+### Examples and History Caveat
+While using both `n_examples` and `n_hist` at once in a query should lead to a valid call, using both parameters is not recommended.
+The way the entries are currently formatted makes no distinction between examples and history, the history merely being appended after the examples.
+This may lead to unexpected behavior and poorer response quality.
+This is a known issue that will be addressed in a future update.

 ## Filtering
 Any additional keyword arguments passed to the `llm.ask()` method are used to filter the examples provided to the LLM.